 With the widespread use of smartphones now, especially by younger individuals, providers have started to take advantage of this technology by introducing mobile apps and other mHealth options for their patients.
 A recent survey shows that 71 percent of millennial patients would utilize mobile apps to share health information, book appointments and manage preventive care.
 Using mHealth options allows physicians to better connect, communicate and develop a relationship with patients.

 Many health systems are providing Telehealth options to appeal to a larger group of patients.
 Telehealth provides a wide range of healthcare services given at a distance through video consultations.
-It comes as no surprise that 70 percent of patients are comfortable communicating with providers via video, email or text, rather than visiting them for an in-person appointment, because 30 percent of patients already use computers or mobile devices to check for diagnostic or medical information.
+It comes as no surprise that 70 percent of patients are comfortable communicating with providers via video, email or text, rather than visiting them for an in-person appointment because 30 percent of patients already use computers or mobile devices to check for diagnostic or medical information.
 Hospitals utilize Telehealth systems to provide better patient care and satisfaction.

-As a data hub that compiles and analyzes health records, consumer information and financial data, CRM Platforms can assist healthcare providers in targeting at-risk patients by providing the right information at the right time.
-Having access to this type of information can allow doctors to target specific people based on lifestyle, customer preferences and demographic.
+As a data hub that compiles and analyzes health records, consumer information, and financial data, CRM Platforms can assist healthcare providers in targeting at-risk patients by providing the right information at the right time.
+Having access to this type of information can allow doctors to target specific people based on lifestyle, customer preferences and demographics.
 It helps physicians with sending out the right messages through the best channels in order to induce positive behavior changes in patients throughout their entire lifecycle.

 All of these systems are important and useful.
 However, although these medical technologies have the ability to improve the patient and physician relationship, consequently improving patient experience and health status, they aren’t the complete and only solution needed.
 They still have their limitations.
 Physicians must continue to work on fostering great patient relationships.
 Regardless of using Telehealth, mHealth, CRM or patient portals, the personal touch is still very necessary.
 These technologies simply enhance the patient experience.